desmondknunoo/desmondknunoo/README.md

 * [Font Awesome 5](https://fontawesome.com/)
 * [google map](https://www.embed-map.com/)

-This is the [live demo](https://brad-portfolio.netlify.app/) of the project .
+This is the [live demo](https://brad-portfolio.netlify.app/) of the project.

+Credit to [SampurnaC](https://github.com/SampurnaC)for the template

 # desmond-portfolio